MobileChromeApps/cordova-plugin-chrome-apps-fileSystem/README.md

 * All files are can be made "writable"; there is not yet any differentiation here.

 # Release Notes

+## 1.0.5 (April 30, 2015)
+- Renamed plugin to pubilsh to NPM
+- Folded in code from filechooser plugin

 ## 1.0.4 (October 21, 2014)
 - Documentation updates.